-- Successfully advocated for the Government Accountability Office to review the extent of food insecurity among U.S. college and university students.
+- Successfully advocated for the Government Accountability Office (GAO) to review the extent of food insecurity among U.S. college and university students.

 - Co-hosted a Town Hall on College Hunger and Homelessness at George Washington University in conjunction with release of national survey on hunger and homelessness on U.S. college campuses.

 - Organized the first Legislative Briefing on College Hunger in America, cohosted by Representative Danny Davis (IL) and Representative Al Lawson Jr. (FL).

 Nearly half of all school districts nationwide either refuse to serve lunches to children who can’t pay for them, substitute less nutritious meals, or even brand children with overdue lunch bills with markers, often stigmatizing those children in the process – a practice known as “lunch shaming.”

 Through the MAZON Advocacy Project (MAP), MAZON, along with its partner Mid-Minnesota Legal Aid, launched the first successful effort to address this issue legislatively in 2014.
 The MAZON-sponsored bills SF 146 and HF 336 removed the mandatory school lunch co-payment for low-income Minnesota families, ensuring no child would ever be turned away from a school meal again and expanding the Minnesota State budget to support an additional 62,500 children in receiving free lunch.
 New Mexico has also recently passed an anti-shaming law, and California and Texas both have pending legislation to end public shaming of children.
 The practice, however, is vastly more widespread.
 Additional state and district-based work in dozens of states is required.